ristic99/AKTIDO/README.md

 # AKTIDO

-Software for loading real estate articles from olx.ba and storing them into MySql Database.
+Application for loading real estate articles from olx.ba and storing them into MySql Database.